pnp/blog/content/post/how-to-change-the-background-color-of-cards-in-the-gallery-view/index.md

     ![edit view screen](./images/edit-view-screen.png)

-- To use a column value as a condition, write something like `[$FieldName]`, where FieldName should be set to the internal name of the column, not the display name of the column.
+- To use a column value as a condition, write something like `[$FieldName]` (e.g., `[$Priority]`, `[$Category]`).
+FieldName must be set to the internal name of the column, not the display name of the column.
 The internal name of the column can be found in the URL of the Edit Column screen.

     ![edit column screen](./images/edit-column-screen.png)